Loading...

 SNAILS & CLAMS OF ROMBLON

-Many species of marine gastropods can be observed and photographed in the reefs around Romblon Island.
-Popular are the allied cowries as they not only have beautiful shells, but also colorful mantles, which they can wrap around their shell.
-They live associated with an array of colorful soft corals.
+Many marine gastropods can be observed and photographed in the reefs around Romblon Island.
+Among the most popular are the allied cowries, known not only for their beautiful shells but also for their colorful mantles, which they can wrap around their shells.
+These species often live in association with vibrant soft corals.

 THE THREE P’S TOP CRITTERS OF ROMBLON ISLAND

-We believe diving should be a divine experience and we strive to do everything within our power to make your time with us an epic and unforgettable adventure.
-We and our well-trained staff take the time to get to know you so we can help you take the perfect shot – no matter what you are looking for.
+We believe diving should feel nothing short of divine, and we strive to make every moment with us an unforgettable adventure.
+Our passionate, well-trained team takes the time to get to know you so we can help you capture that perfect shot, no matter what you’re looking for.

 MAKE A RESERVATION